-Aquatic weed only becomes a problem if left unmanaged and allowed to grow out of control.
-Once many of the invasive weeds become established in a body of water it is very difficult to completely remove them and sometimes becomes impossible.
-That’s why we offer a range of services to suit all budgets and weed types as different aquatic weed may require different treatments and handling.
+Aquatic weed only becomes a problem if left un-managed and allowed to grow completely out of control.
+Once an invasive weeds becomes established in a body of water it is very difficult to completely remove the weed and sometimes it becomes impossible.
+So at Heathland Aquatic we offer a range of services to suit all budgets and weed types as different aquatic weed may require different treatments and handling.

 Weed Management services

 Aquatic plants and weed pose the following risks when left un-managed;

 - Increase silting levels which will increase the need for future and repeated dredging